 - a. any broader regional, social, economic and environmental benefits of your project.
-For example explaining how the project will: - support your existing and/or expanding workforce to develop, including any skills and training support, and/or contribute to providing secure jobs - support new and retraining workers to develop skills and experience in the sector, especially any measures to increase women and/or First Nations participation and accommodate workers with a disability - support and be informed by ongoing engagement or collaboration with local First Nations representatives - reduce emissions and/or provide other environmental benefits such as reduced waste - support downstream businesses and customers. - b. how your project will support sectoral transformation.
-For example, explaining how the project will: - demonstrate new technologies, processes and/or practices that could be replicated elsewhere in Australia, including by other participants in the sector - support cross-sectoral collaboration and partnerships on decarbonisation - enable learnings to be disseminated to other participants in the sector. - c. how your project represents value for money, including increased leverage of private and state investment.
+For example explaining how the project will: - support your existing workforce to develop, including any skills and training support - support new and retraining workers to develop skills and experience in the sector, especially any measures to increase women's participation and/or First Nations participation and accommodate workers with a disability - support and be informed by ongoing engagement or collaboration with local First Nations representatives. - b. how your project will support regional and sectoral transformation, for example: - the project's contribution to Australia's sovereign capability, domestic clean energy supply chains and local manufacturing sector - the project's capacity to demonstrate new technology, processes and practices that could be replicated elsewhere in Australia and overseas - support your region to move towards net zero, such as increasing the local supply of clean fuels or contributing to regional development. - c. how your project represents value for money, including increased leverage of private and state investment.